reedhewitt/rollup-plugin-squirrelly/README.md

     varName: 'x'
   },

-  // The directory where partials are stored relative to the Vite root.
+  // The directories where partials and layouts are stored relative to the Vite root.
+  // Unlike the build.rollupOptions.input files in the example above, your partials
+  // and layouts can use either *.html or *.sqrl extensions.
   partialsDir: '../partials',
+  layoutsDir: '../layouts',

   // Filters to define in Squirrelly.
   filters: {